Mrian07/Proyeksi/docs/release-notes/README.md

 # Release Notes

-We never stop improving OpenProject.
-Every year there are several stable releases offering new OpenProject features.
+We never stop improving ProyeksiApp.
+Every year there are several stable releases offering new ProyeksiApp features.

 Stay up to date and get an overview of the new features included in the releases.